Manage your responsive display ads

 - Images that include a mirror image

-- Washed out colors, inverted colors, excessive filters
+- Washed out colours, inverted colours, excessive filters

 - Images with borders